Department of English

 I have taught for the English Department for over 20 years in the areas of medieval literature, modernism, critical theory and medical humanities.
-I am particularly interested in the lives of women in both medieval and early Christian cultures.
-Beyond medieval literature, my favorite writers to teach are modernists such as Faulkner and Joyce, and I also teach an occasional course in speculative fiction.
+I am particularly interested in the lives of women in medieval and early Western cultures.
+Beyond medieval literature, my favorite writers to teach are modernists such as Faulkner and Joyce, and I also teach speculative fiction.
 In my research, I am currently returning to my previous training and interests in medicine and biology, and I am doing research and teaching in mental disorders and disabilities.

 2016 The Marys of Medieval Drama: The Middle English Digby and N-Town in Translation.
 (Leiden: Sidestone), 200 pages.

 1994 Linguistics for Writers.
 (Albany: SUNY Press), 278 pages.
 Two printings.

 2021 “Claiming Chaos Narrative, Emerging from Silence,” Disability and Society, DOI: 10.1080/09687599.2021.1983420.

 “Culture Frames the Experience and Responses to Psychotic Delusions.”
 Hektoen International: A Journal of Medical Humanities.

 2020 "COVID-19 Challenges to OCD and ED Recovery."
 PsychCentral, https://psychcentral.com/blog/covid-19-challenges-to-ocd-and-ed-recovery/

 2020 “Homeschooling the Village.”
 PsychCentral, online. https://psychcentral.com/blog/homeschooling-the-village/ .
 Also in Mines and Associates Tips for Wellbeing. https://minesblog.wordpress.com.

 2020 “Amorphous Pain.”
 Society for the Advancement of Psychotherapy. https://societyforpsychotherapy.org/amorphous-pain/